-The Company believes that the performance of the Board as a whole, its committees, the individual members, and the Chairman can best be assessed through the performance of the Company in terms of the more salient criteria, to wit: revenue growth; market share; net income; and generation of employment.
+The Board, its members, and the Chairman conduct an annual self-assessment of their performance.
+The Company believes that the performance of the Board as a whole, its committees, the individual members, and the Chairman can best be assessed through the performance of the Company in terms of the more salient criteria, to wit: revenue growth; increase in market share; net income growth; and generation of employment.